tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

 Figure 25: Posterior Distributions of $c$ and $lr$ parameters.
 Points represent median values, thicker intervals represent 66% credible intervals and thin intervals represent 95% credible intervals around the median.
-Note that the y-axes of the plots for the c parameter are scaled logarithmically.
+Note that the y-axes of the plots for the $c$ parameter are scaled logarithmically.

 </div>
 <div id="fig-htw-resid-pred">